Setacat/Setacat/README.md

 - 👋 Hi, I’m @Setacat
 - 👀 I’m interested in learning more about coding
-- 🌱 I’m currently learning C++ and learning how to use Linux
+- 🌱 I’m currently learning C++ and how to use Linux

 <!---